esphome/esphome-docs/components/dfplayer.rst

 to 65535, like ``0001.mp3``, ``0002.mp3``, ... etc.
 The folder name needs to be ``mp3``, placed under the SD card root directory, and the mp3 file name needs to be 4 digits, for example, "0001.mp3", placed under the mp3 folder.
-If you want to name it, you can add it after the number, for example, "0001hello.mp3".
+If you want, you can add additional text after the number in the filename, for example, ``0001hello.mp3``, but must always reference it by number only in yaml.

 .. code-block:: bash

     /mp3
-      /0001.mp3
+      /0001hello.mp3
       /0002.mp3
+      /0003_thisistheway.mp3
       ..

 .. code-block:: yaml